purescript-deprecated/purescript-channels/README.md

       Downstream :: Channel a a' b b f r -> Downstream b f r a a'

     data Effectable f a where
-      EffPure :: a -> Effectable f a
+      EffP :: a -> Effectable f a
       EffX :: f a -> Effectable f a
       EffZ :: Lazy (Effectable f a) -> Effectable f a